-You can use the Xbox One Wireless Controller to play Xbox games on your PC when connected via micro-USB cable.
+You can connect your Xbox One Controller to a Windows PC either by using a cable or wirelessly.
+However, to play Xbox games on your PC, your controller must be connected via micro-USB cable.

-For Windows 10, the most current drivers are pre-installed with the operating system and the drivers are automatically updated through the Xbox Accessories app.
+For Windows 10, the most current drivers are pre-installed with the operating system and are automatically updated through the Xbox Accessories app.
 See Update your Xbox One Controller.

 Windows 8.1 and Windows 7